Insights

 How much dimensional variation should I expect?

-Natural Stone carries some dimensional variation by the nature of the material — it’s cut from the earth, not extruded from a mold, and that irregularity is what gives real Stone its depth and character.
+Natural Stone carries some dimensional variation by the nature of the material, it’s cut from the earth, not extruded from a mold, and that irregularity is what gives real Stone its depth and character.
 Kő holds tolerances in line with Natural Stone Institute (NSI) recommended practices for each Stone type and application.
-Typical veneer pieces run within about ±⅛ inch on sawn faces; cut-Stone items (coping, caps, sills, treads) are held tighter depending on the detail.
-Final joint widths and pattern density are established by the installer on a mockup panel — that’s where the finished look is dialed in, not in the fabrication tolerance.
+Typical veneer pieces run within about ±⅛ inch on sawn faces; Architectural Element pieces (coping, caps, sills, treads) are held tighter depending on the detail.
+Final joint widths and pattern density are established by the installer on a mockup panel, that’s where the finished look is dialed in, not in the fabrication tolerance.
 If your project has non-standard tolerance requirements, flag them with us before fabrication starts.

 Section 04